gabriel2m/jaya-credit-card-payment/README.md

 * [Test](#test)

 ## Getting Started
-This application has two modules: a credit card payment management Rest API using [Laravel](https://laravel.com/) and a web interface for making credit card payments using [React](https://react.dev/).
+This application has two modules: a credit card payment management Rest API using [Laravel](https://laravel.com/) and a responsive web interface for making credit card payments using [React](https://react.dev/).

 ### API
-The API its prefixed with '**/rest**' and counts with the following endpoints:
+The API it's prefixed with '**/rest**' and counts with the following endpoints:

 - \[POST\] **/payments** - create a payment
 - \[​GET\] **/payments** - paginated payments list